Nick Kyrgios: 2025: Return to the Tour and Battle of the Sexes

 In March 2025, Kyrgios returned to Indian Wells, entering the main draw with a protected ranking of 21.
 He was drawn against Dutchman Botic Van de Zandschulp.
 Kyrgios withdrew from a practice session after injuring his wrist but chose to play anyway.
 Despite a first set which went to a tie-breaker, Kyrgios withdrew due to wrist pain in the second set.
 In his post-match interview Kyrgios intended to continue trying to get back to a competent level.
 "I want to play.
 I want to play.
-I had glimpses of it tonight, with the crowd going absolutely ballistic, and I’m playing amazing and I’m enjoying being out there.
-The pain, it’s just not great.
-I’ll keep looking forward and try and do the right thing."
-Botic Van de Zandschulp would go on to beat Djokovic in the second round.
+I had glimpses of it tonight, with the crowd going absolutely ballistic, and I'm playing amazing and I'm enjoying being out there.
+The pain, it's just not great.
+I'll keep looking forward and try and do the right thing."
+Botic van de Zandschulp went on to beat Djokovic in the second round.

-In Miami, Kyrgios beat Mackie MacDonald, defeating the American in three sets.
+In Miami, Kyrgios beat Mackenzie McDonald, defeating the American in three sets.
 It was his first win on the tour in 896 days and brought his live ranking back to the mid-600s.
 He said the win gave him extra motivation moving forward but after such a major wrist reconstruction, attempting to fix the ruptured scapholunate ligament, he was not expecting to ever get back to his best.
 The second round match against twenty-second seed Karen Khachanov provided a first set ending in a tie-breaker which he lost.
 Kyrgios was bagelled in the second set, apparently hindered by both wrist and shoulder injuries.
 On X (formerly Twitter) Kyrgios wrote: 'Honestly today was a big stepping stone.
 Karen Khachanov was just too good.
 We played a great first set but encouraging that I could finish two matches this week!
 Plenty to work on.
 Thank you old friend and good luck for the rest of the tournament.'
 He indicated that he will continue training to get back to a tour level standard.

+On 28 December 2025, Kyrgios (men's singles world No. 671) and Aryna Sabalenka (women's singles world No. 1) contested an exhibition match promoted as the "Battle of the Sexes" at the Coca-Cola Arena in Dubai.
+The event was organized by their shared management agency, Evolve.
+The match was played as a three-set contest under modified rules: the dimensions of Sabalenka's side of the court were reduced by 9%, and both players were restricted to a single serve per point.
+In the event of a tie, a 10-point match tiebreak would have been played.
+According to Evolve, the court-size adjustment was intended to "reflect average movement-speed differences between men and women".
+Kyrgios defeated Sabalenka in straight sets, 6–3, 6–3.